fieldsend/fieldsend.github.io/index.md

 # Administrative and Professional Activities

-I am currently the Computer Science Director of Research and Impact at the University of Exeter.
+I am the Computer Science Director of Research and Impact at the University of Exeter.
 I am also a fellow of the Higher Education Academy, memmber of IEEE and ACM, along with the IEEE Computational Intelligence Society and the ACM Special Interest Group on Evolutionary Computation.